una/una.github.io/_posts/blog/2017-12-04-productivity.md

 ### Migration

 Akin to the "week in review" I would do for my open source personal goals, I do a migration for my bullet journal.
-I basically go through all of the tasks I didn't get done and decide which ones I want to move over to the following week, put in the backlog, or discard.
+I basically go through all of the tasks I didn't get done and decide which ones I want to move over to the following week, put in the backlog, or discard, and use the following key to mark the space just to the left of the box/circle:

+- `>` : migrate to the following week
+- `-` : remove / don't migrate
+- `<` : add to backlog

+Then, I go through and write up next week's list :).

 It's important to have a set date/time to review and update your system periodically (I use Sunday nights or Monday mornings for this).
 Consistency is really key here to make this something that actually makes you more productive.
 If you write a list once and never refer to it, then it's not very useful!